laanwj/adlmidi/README.md

 adlseq
 =======

-A multitimbral softsynth with OPL3 (Yamaha YMF262) emulation based on [ADLMIDI](http://bisqwit.iki.fi/source/adlmidi.html) by Joel Yliluoma.
-This is the sound chip that was in Soundblaster Pro 2.0, as well as other retro-computing devices.
+`adlseq` is a a multitimbral softsynth using two or four-operator FM-synthesis.
+It uses OPL3 emulation and is based on [ADLMIDI](http://bisqwit.iki.fi/source/adlmidi.html) by Joel Yliluoma.
+This is the sound chip that was in Soundblaster Pro 2.0 and is commonly used for music in 80s-90s video games.

-It can currently take MIDI input from MIDI files or ALSA sequencer input.
+Different executables are provided for playing MIDI files or receiving and playing MIDI input from ALSA sequencer input.

 ![](doc/screenshot/adlmidi.png)

 ADLMIDI features:

-* OPL3 emulation with four-operator mode support
+* OPL3 (Yamaha YMF262) emulation with four-operator mode support
-* FM patches from a number of known PC games, copied from files typical to AIL = Miles Sound System / DMX / HMI = Human Machine Interfaces / Creative IBK.
+* 4500+ FM patches from a large number of PC games, copied from files typical to AIL = Miles Sound System / DMX / HMI = Human Machine Interfaces / Creative IBK.
 * Stereo sound
 * Reverb filter based on code from SoX, based on code from Freeverb.
 A copy of either project is not needed.
 * Number of simulated soundcards can be specified as 1-100 (maximum channels 1800!)